 The Episode of Rahab as an Etiological Story

-The Hebrew used to describe Rahab in Joshua 2:1 literally means “a prostitute woman”.
-However, in rabbinic texts, she is explained as being an “innkeeper”, based on the Aramaic Targum.
+The Hebrew used to describe Rahab in Joshua 2:1 means “a prostitute woman”.
+However, in rabbinic texts, she is explained as an “innkeeper”, based on the Aramaic Targum.
 The Hebrew word for prostitute may refer to secular or cultic prostitution.
 And the latter is widely believed to have been an invertible element of Canaanite religious practices.
-Although recent scholarship has disputed this.
+However, recent scholarship has disputed this.
 However, there was a separate word for that in Biblical Hebrew called Qedesha, that could be used to designate prostitutes of the cultic variety.

 In Rabbinic Literature

-According to the Talmud Rahab was ten years old when the Israelites left Egypt on the Exodus.
+According to the Talmud, Rahab was ten years old when the Israelites left Egypt on the Exodus.
 And she was a prostitute for forty years while the Israelites were roaming the desert.
-When the Israelites entered the land she was fifty years old, converted to Judaism, and married Joshua.
+When the Israelites entered the land, she was fifty years old, converted to Judaism, and married Joshua.

-The rabbis viewed Rahab as a worthy convert to Judaism, and attested that Rahab married Joshua following her conversion; their descendants included the prophets Jeremiah, Hilkiah, Seraiah, Mahseiah, and Baruch, Ezekiel, and the prophetess Huldah, although there is no report in the book of Joshua of the leader marrying anyone, or having any family life.
-Rahab often is mentioned alongside Jethro (Yitro) and Na’aman as “positive examples” of the converts who joined Israel, and another midrash has Rahab acting as an advocate for all nations of the world.
+The rabbis viewed Rahab as a worthy convert to Judaism and attested that Rahab married Joshua following her conversion; their descendants included the prophets Jeremiah, Hilkiah, Seraiah, Mahseiah, and Baruch, Ezekiel, and the prophetess Huldah, although there is no report in the book of Joshua of the leader marrying anyone, or having any family life.
+Rahab is often mentioned alongside Jethro (Yitro) and Na’aman as “positive examples” of the converts who joined Israel, and another midrash has Rahab acting as an advocate for all nations of the world.

 In the New Testament

-According to the New Testament Rahab is the mother of Boaz, the great grandfather of King David.
-Rahab is also considered to be the prefiguration of Zacchaeus the chief tax-collector, that housed Jesus in Jericho and as a result, repented and returned all that he stole.
+According to the New Testament, Rahab is the mother of Boaz, the great-grandfather of King David.
+Rahab is also considered to be the prefiguration of Zacchaeus the chief tax collector, that housed Jesus in Jericho and, as a result, repented and returned all that he stole.